Hope

 The rheumatology consult went very well.
 Gary was able to get some relief from his trigger fingers with cortisone shots.
 In Gary’s case, the trigger finger problem is not SS-related.
 Dr. Chou also diagnosed Statin Myopathy caused by a ten-year use of cholesterol medication.
 We want to suggest if you are currently taking medication for high cholesterol, to discuss it with your neurologist.
 SS patients already have a full load of aches, pains, and body problems without adding Statin Myopathy on top of it all.

 The rheumatologist ran a new battery of tests and ruled out Sjogren’s disease, Fibromyalgia, Rheumatoid Arthritis, and half a dozen other ailments.
-He was very pleased our TCM therapy was working for the Superficial Siderosis related neuropathy.
+He was very pleased our TCM therapy was working for the Superficial Siderosis related neuropathyOverview The peripheral nervous system is divided into three....
 Unfortunately, this will be our only visit since Dr. Chou is not on our new HMO network.
 The search will begin for another rheumatologist after the new year.

 What’s The Verdict?